Sun cross

-The same symbol is in use as a modern astronomical symbol representing the Earth rather than the Sun.
-In pharmacy, sun cross symbol represents various/miscellaneous drugs.
+These carvings are part of a shared Nordic symbolic tradition, emphasizing sun worship, cycles of life, and ancestral rituals.
+The same symbol is in use as a modern astronomical symbol representing the Earth rather than the sun.
+In pharmacy, the sun cross symbol represents various/miscellaneous drugs.
 After World War II, variants of the symbol became associated with neo-Nazi and white supremacist movements.

 Interpretation as solar symbol

 The interpretation of the simple equilateral cross as a solar symbol in Bronze Age religion was widespread in 19th-century scholarship.
-The cross-in-a-circle was interpreted as a solar symbol derived from the interpretation of the disc of the Sun as the wheel of the chariot of the Sun god.
+The cross-in-a-circle was interpreted as a solar symbol derived from the interpretation of the disc of the sun as the wheel of the chariot of the sun god.
 Wieseler (1881) postulated an (unattested) Gothic rune hvel ("wheel") representing the solar deity by the "wheel" symbol of a cross-in-a-circle, reflected by the Gothic letter hwair (𐍈).

-The English term "Sun-Cross", on the other hand, is comparatively recent, apparently loaned from German Sonnenkreuz and used in the 1955 translation of Rudolf Koch's Book of Signs ("The Sun-Cross or Cross of Wotan", p.
+The English term "sun cross", on the other hand, is comparatively recent, apparently loaned from German Sonnenkreuz and used in the 1955 translation of Rudolf Koch's Book of Signs ("The Sun-Cross or Cross of Wotan", p.
 94).

-The German term Sonnenkreuz was used in 19th-century scholarly literature of any cross symbol interpreted as a solar symbol, an equilateral cross either with or without a circle, or an oblique cross (Saint Andrew's cross).
+The German term Sonnenkreuz was used in 19th-century scholarly literature of any cross symbol interpreted as a solar symbol, an equilateral cross either with or without a circle, or an oblique cross (saltire).
 Sonnenkreuz was used of the flag design of the Paneuropean Union in the 1920s.
 In the 1930s, a version of the symbol with broken arms (resembling a curved swastika, illustrated below) was popular as a link between Christianity and Germanic paganism in the völkisch German Faith Movement.

 Archaeological record

 Bronze Age

 In the prehistoric religion of Bronze Age Europe, crosses in circles appear frequently on artifacts identified as cult items, for example the "miniature standard" with an amber inlay that shows a cross shape when held against the light, dating to the Nordic Bronze Age, held at the National Museum of Denmark, Copenhagen.
-The Bronze Age symbol has also been connected with the spoked chariot wheel, which at the time was four-spoked (compare the Linear B ideogram 243 "wheel" 𐃏).
+The Bronze Age symbol has also been connected with the four-spoked chariot wheel, which is attested in Bronze Age Scandinavia, Central Europe and Greece (compare the Linear B ideogram 243 "wheel" 𐃏).
 In the context of a culture that celebrated the sun chariot, it may thus have had a "solar" connotation (compare the Trundholm sun chariot).

 Modern culture

 Astronomy

-The same symbol represents the Earth in astronomical symbols, while the Sun is represented by a circle with a center point.
+The same symbol represents the Earth in astronomical symbols, while the sun is represented by a circle with a center point.